EunjiShin/Balance2/README.md

 ### Building
 * Open Android Studio, and from the `Welcome` screen, select `Open an existing Android Studio project`.

-* From the `Open File or Project` window that appears, navigate to and select the `tensorflow-lite/examples/posenet/android` directory from wherever you cloned the TensorFlow Lite sample GitHub repo.
-Click `OK`.

 * If it asks you to do a `Gradle Sync`, click `OK`.